 - Cinnamon pecans: Preheat oven to 350°F. Place two pounds raw pecan halves in a large (4-6 quart) bowl.
 In a small bowl, stir together 1/4 cup sugar and 1 tablespoon ground cinnamon and set aside.
 In a small (1 quart) saucepan, stir together remaining 1/2 cup sugar and 1 cup water.
 Place saucepan over high heat and bring to a boil.
 Boil uncovered for 3 minutes.
 Remove from heat and pour hot sugar water over pecans in the bowl.
 Toss until well combined.
 Sprinkle nuts with sugar and cinnamon mixture and toss again until well combined.
 Spread coated nuts in single even layers on two or more (parchment or silicone mat) lined baking sheets.
 Bake at 350°F for 5-7 minutes or until pecans are lightly roasted.
 Remove from oven and cool to room temperature.
 Makes 20-24 party favor gifts or about eight larger (hostess, stocking stuffer) gifts.

-- Spicy cashews: Place 2½ pounds roasted, salted cashews cashews in a large (6-8 quart) bowl.
-Heat a small (8-inch) stainless or aluminum skillet (do NOT use a non-stick skillet) over medium high heat.
+- Spicy cashews: Place 2½ pounds roasted, salted cashews in a large (6-8 quart) bowl.
 In a small bowl, stir together 1 tablespoon paprika, 2 teaspoons ground cumin, 2 teaspoons ground coriander, 1 teaspoon curry powder and 1 teaspoon cayenne.
-In a small skillet, heat 3 tablespoons canola or salad oil over medium heat.
+In a small (8-inch) stainless or aluminum skillet (do NOT use a nonstick skillet), heat 3 tablespoons canola or salad oil over medium heat.
 When the oil is hot, add ground spices and toss just until fragrant, about 1 minute.
 Pour hot spices and oil over cashews.
 Toss until spices evenly coat the nuts.
 Sprinkle nuts with 3 tablespoons granulated white sugar and toss again until thoroughly mixed.
 Cool to room temperature.
 Makes 25-30 party favor gifts or about 10 larger (hostess, stocking stuffer, teacher) gifts.

 4. Limoncello (sweet lemon vodka liqueur)